enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/archi.rst

 * it imports the JQM client (one of the two - web service or direct-to-database.
 There are two dotted lines representing this choice on the diagram)
 * it uses the 'enqueue' method of the client, passing it a job request with the name of the job definition to launch (and potentially parameters, tags, ...)
 * a job instance is created inside the database
 * engines are polling the database (see below).
-One of them with free resources takes the job instance
+One of them with enough free resources takes the job instance
 * it creates a dedicated class loader for this job instance, imports the correct libraries with it, launches the payload inside a thread
 * during the run, the application that was at the origin of the request can use other methods of the client API to retrieve the status, the advancement, etc. of the job instance
 * at the end of the run, the JQM engine updates the database and is ready to accept new jobs.
 The client can still query the history of executions.